stoic-hugo/roadster/examplesite/content/docs/customization.md

   - footer
 ```

-**Note:** Please keep in mind that Mainroad menus don't support nested items i.e. submenus.
+**Note:** Please keep in mind that Roadster menus don't support nested items i.e. submenus.

 See [Menus](https://gohugo.io/content-management/menus/#readout) from official Hugo documentation for more info.

 ### Custom Google Fonts support

-Mainroad uses Open Sans from Google Fonts as a main font.
+Roadster uses Open Sans from Google Fonts as a main font.
 But you can use any other font from Google Fonts if you'd
 like.
 Beware, in most cases, such changes require manual CSS adjustment because every set of fonts is different and
 might not look as good as our default font.